 - 1 disposable aluminum pan, about half the size of your charcoal grill

 - Heavy-duty aluminum foil (if you intend to wrap your ribs)

 - Meat scissors

 The key to any good round of ribs is proper preparation.
-This stage can make or break the success of your rib cook-off, and neglecting good prep will give you bland, inferior ribs.
-Simply throwing ribs as you bought them onto the grill isn’t going to cut it.
+This stage can make or break the success of your meal and neglecting good prep will give you bland, inferior ribs.
+Simply throwing them as you bought them onto the grill isn’t going to cut it.

 Start by removing the membrane from the rack.
-Not a lot of grillers do this, but doing so removes this thin skin off the back of the ribs, allowing your ribs to be tender and packed full of flavor.
+Not a lot of grillers do this, but doing so removes this thin skin off the back of the ribs, allowing them to be tender and packed full of flavor.

 You can do this with just a table knife, inserting it between the membrane and bone.
 Try to glide the blade around a bit until enough of the layer has loosed so that you can tear it off with your hands.
 Use a paper towel if it’s too slippery.